curl Commands Reference

 curl -V | grep -i tls

-Shows which TLS versions your curl installation supports.
+Shows which TLS versions and SSL library your curl installation supports.

 Use client certificate (mTLS)